ayaGhazy/MusalaTask/README.md

 for all test data exists in /test/resources/testdata.csv for chrome , change in web.properties browserName=ch and firefox browserName=ff

-Report using allure report
+Report using allure report allure generate allure-results --clean && allure open
-for install